Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 Check out all the customization options for the new product listing available out of the box below.

 If you apply any of the changes below after storefront has loaded, you can update its look on the fly using the `Ecwid.refreshConfig()` function.

+##### Adding new elements to new product listing

+Ecwid's latest version of product listing (category pages) works in a different way, which requires different approach to adding new elements to a page.

+Check this page for code example: [Add new element to products in category pages](https://developers.ecwid.com/api-documentation/look-and-design#change-the-store-layout#add-new-element-to-products-in-category-pages)

 ##### Control display mode of product title in product listing (for new product listing)